pravalikagunaganti/tb-image-segmentation/README.md

 # TB Image Denoising & Segmentation 🏥
-Medical image preprocessing and segmentation pipeline for TB detection using MATLAB — built as part of academic research in biomedical image processing.
+Medical image preprocessing and segmentation pipeline for TB detection using MATLAB — built as part of academic research in medical image processing.

 ## 🔍 Overview
 Developed a MATLAB-based image processing pipeline that